 Choosing a Plastic Surgeon

 If you're like most people, you're looking for ways to look and feel youthful and vibrant.
 To accomplish this, you've probably explored a variety of tools from nutrition and exercise to face creams.
 But when those vitamins and crunches just aren't doing the trick, many people turn to a plastic surgeon.
 In Walnut Creek and Danville, CA, and throughout the East Bay, selecting a plastic surgeon can be difficult with all of the choices.
 However, this is arguably the single most important factor in the success of your procedure.

 Dr. Eric Mariotti is a board-certified plastic surgeon who believes in educating his patients.
-If you'd like to make an appointment, simply request a consultationrequest a consultation online or call his office at (925) 685-4533.
+If you'd like to make an appointment, simply request a consultation online or call his office at (925) 685-4533.

 Your plastic surgeon should:

 - Be certified by the American Board of Plastic Surgery.
 ABPS certification means that this surgeon has completed training to be a plastic and reconstructive surgeon, and that he or she has passed the examinations given by American Board of Plastic Surgery.